augustin-pasq/sae-pnr/Java/README.md

 ## Build instructions

-There is a script to easily build and run the application:
+There is a script to easily build and run the application.
+Source code is available on [GitHub](https://github.com/finxol/maker).

 ```bash
 # Build and run the application